manarai/Anchor-op/MANUSCRIPT.md

 ### 3.2 Consequences for cross-tool benchmarking

-Continuous-inference methods — CellOracle [3], dynamo [4], scJDO [5] — infer local operators from velocity fields, drift fields, or GRN structure without a matched perturbation experiment.
+Related methods use different observational inputs: CellOracle [3] combines GRN construction with in silico perturbation, dynamo [4] reconstructs transcriptomic vector fields from single-cell kinetic information, and scJDO [5] infers time-resolved dynamical operators.
 A natural role for an intervention-anchored measurement is as the reference these are scored against, and anchor-op ships the machinery: projected comparison on the identified subspace, declared operator-level nulls (shuffled-edge, random-init), preregistered symmetric/antisymmetric decomposition.

 That role is not available at the scale tested here.
 On every dataset we examined, the reference itself shows no resolvable full-operator agreement with a known truth, and "the inferred method agrees with the reference" means little under that condition. **The defensible role for anchor-op relative to inferred-method tools is therefore diagnostic rather than referential**: run the matched-scale recovery control (§2.2) and the linearity power analysis (§2.6) at the (d, n_guides, guide geometry, response noise) of any evaluation dataset before drawing benchmark conclusions from it.

 ### 3.3 What the model mismatch does and does not explain

-CRISPRi is closer to a clamp on target transcript than to an additive forcing term.
+Because CRISPR interference represses transcription at a targeted locus, it is conceptually closer to a target-specific transcript clamp than to an abstract additive forcing term.
 An additive→clamp interpolation on synthetic ground truth (Supplementary Fig. S7) shows fit error rising from 0.02 to 0.78 across the sweep, with leading eigenvalues shifting toward zero.
 In program coordinates the intervention model is exactly under-identified from projected observations (`MATH.md` §5) — a real obstruction, correctable only with a structural prior or a return to gene-space inference.
 This is the primary reason we avoid calling `A` a biological Jacobian even where recovery succeeds.

 This bias is **orthogonal to the recovery problem**.
 Both endpoints of the additive↔clamp axis are linear input↔response maps that the fit adapts to, and at d = 6 with 60 guides — where the fit has content — both pass the linearity diagnostics (`rel_diff` ≤ 0.10, ρ ≤ 0.13).
 Switching to the intervention model would change the fitted operator's magnitude and eigenvalue positions substantially but would not close the recovery gap.
 Under the noise anchor used here, the noise budget binds first, before any model-class question.